Former Epstein attorney Dershowitz defends 2008 plea deal

 Jeffrey Epstein’s former attorney Alan Dershowitz on Wednesday defended the 2008 plea agreement that may have spared the billionaire registered sex offender life in prison.

-In an interview with CBS news, Mr. Dershowitz said it was his best job to get his client the best deal possible.
+In an interview with CBS News, Mr. Dershowitz said it was his best job to get his client the best deal possible.
 He added that he would defend Mr. Epstein the same way against the sex trafficking charges his ex-client now faces in New York.

 “I would try to get a better deal,” he said.
 “The job of a criminal defense attorney is to try to get the best possible deal.”